- Written by Dan

 Create a playlist of your favourite holiday music and loop it on your computer…

 Bake some Christmas cookies (and send a few to me!)…

 And remember: if you're in the Mediterranean, an olive branch over the doorway can substitute as mistletoe if you’re looking to steal a kiss.

 If no one’s going to send you a present, then why not take matters into your own hands?

 You don’t need to dress up as Santa, or try to sit on your own knee for a photo.
 You don’t even need to wrap the darn thing and wait for Christmas day so you can unwrap it and fake surprise.

-The first time I spent the holidays away, I was visiting a friend in Arizona on my university holiday.
-I rented a car and drove around the Navajo Reservation, exploring Anasazi ruins and doing some deep thinking out in the desert.
+The first time I spent the holidays away, I was visiting a friend in Arizona during my university winter break.
+I rented a car and drove around the Navajo Nation, exploring Anasazi ruins and doing some deep thinking out in the desert.
 I ate Christmas dinner alone in a hotel, and I spent the 25th walking in Monument Valley as snow dusted the rocks.
 It was quiet and introspective, and exactly what I needed at a troubled time of my life.

 When I lived in Japan, I spent a damp chilly Christmas exploring Kyoto’s Buddhist temples and Shinto shrines.
 Okay, sure, that might not be very Christmas-like.
 But the Buddha is as fat as Santa.
 And those lonely temple bells put me in the right nostalgic frame of mind.